How to use consumer surveys for brand awareness

 - Conversational environments.
 Focus groups and interviews are ideal places to conduct qualitative research.
 Disciplines like psychology and user experience research rely heavily on qualitative questions to uncover motivations and reasoning behind certain behaviors.

 It is ideal to use a mix of both quantitative and qualitative methods to supplement gaps in data.
 These methods can be iterative and conducted at different points throughout a research project to follow up and verify different insights gathered from either method.
-Using both quantitative and qualitative survey questions is the best way to holistically understand audience segments.
+Using both quantitative and qualitative survey questions, supported by the best market research tools, is the best way to holistically understand audience segments.

 Frequently asked questions